hubmat00/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

 ### Exclude files

-The Git file generator also supports an `exclude` option in order to exclude files in the repository from being scanned by the ApplicationSet controller:
+The Git file generator also supports an `exclude` option in order to exclude files/folders in the repository from being scanned by the ApplicationSet controller:

 ```yaml
 apiVersion: argoproj.io/v1alpha1